 Best Water Soluble Stabilizer

-One tip I’d like to recommend with this stabilizer is to make some basting stitches around the border of the stabilizer because the adhesive on this material isn’t as sticky as the Pellon stick and tear away.
+Make some basting stitches around the border of the stabilizer because the adhesive on this material isn’t as sticky as the Pellon stick and tear away.
+This will prevent the stabilizer from moving around or coming off of the fabric.